rte-france/Grid2Op/docs/agent.rst

 Agent
 ============

+This page is organized as follow:

+.. contents:: Table of Contents
+    :depth: 3

 Objectives
 -----------
 In this RL framework, an Agent is an entity that acts on the Environment (modeled in grid2op as an object